brajeshwar/brajeshwar.github.io/_posts/2005/2005-03-22-hackers-tilt-powerbook-for-tricks.md

----
-layout: post
-title: Hackers Tilt PowerBook for Tricks
+# Hackers Tilt PowerBook for Tricks
----

 Today Wired.com had an article [Hackers Tilt PowerBook for Tricks](http://wired.com/news/mac/0,2125,66936,00.html).
 The article eventually makes you sit up and read through the finer lines, think over on how things are shaping around the world we live in.